elsaversailles/Promptly/README.md

 # Promptly
-Promptly, a Top down approached based Online helper to guide you in creating Dall-E2 artwork
+Promptly; a Top down approach based online helper to guide you in creating Dall-E2 artwork